ransomw/the-benevolent-dictators/README.md

 ## Usage

+You can read this section if you wish to understand all the available commands and what they do, to use with your own images.
+Otherwise you can head to the [tutorial](https://github.com/ransomw/the-benevolent-dictators/blob/tutorial/README.md#tutorial), there you can follow the instructions command by command with the images we already provide, to get a quick feel for our functionality.

 ### Some considerations about image recognition
 Tesseract doesn't work perfectly!
 Especially not for handwritten text.
 You can do the following to help our tool better recognize the text you write:
 - Use black ink or a black marker on a white paper.